Former Fortnite UX lead digs into ethical game design

 Since leaving Epic Games in late 2017, UX expert Celia Hodent has been cutting across the game industry, meeting with developers to discuss ethical and practical UX solutions, as the industry itself grapples with the rising ethical concerns that come with more and more successful games.

-From loot boxes to player overspending, especially on the design of Fortnite, Hodent (also author of The Gamer's Brain) has had an eye on the user experience in a way few other developers can speak to.
-At GamesBeat this year, Hodent stopped to chat with Gamasutra about what she's learned about ethical game design in the last year-and-a-half.
+From the usability and engagement of Fortnite, to a post-Epic career teaching developers about the ins and outs of UX, Hodent (also author of The Gamer's Brain) has had an eye on the user experience in a way few other developers can speak to.
+At GamesBeat this year, Hodent stopped to chat with Gamasutra about what she's learned about ethical game design in the last year and a half.

-At the top of Hodent's mind: The two primary ways that the game industry can earn more trust from players and employees is to begin think about the act of self-regulating, and to begin to move away from designing engagement mechanics around the fear of missing out (or FOMO).
+At the top of Hodent's mind: The two primary ways that the game industry can earn more trust from players and employees is to begin thinking about the act of self-regulating, and to begin to move away from designing engagement mechanics around the fear of missing out (or FOMO).

 The following Q&A has been lightly edited for clarity and context.